Tasks

 If authentication has been enabled at the global level, it can be determined by using the command show ip ospf :

 Failures in OSPF authentication can be verified as a failure to establish adjacency.
-The below process-level debug (its a troubleshooting step) shows a mismatch in authentication type, where R3 has MD5 authentication configured to R1, and R1 has clear-text authentication configured to R3.
+The below process-level debug (it's a troubleshooting step) shows a mismatch in authentication type, where R3 has MD5 authentication configured to R1, and R1 has clear-text authentication configured to R3.

 A mismatch in the password between two neighbors (or hash in the case of MD5) will result in a different output in this debug, as seen below on R2: